Chapter 8

 • If any claims

-• Add a logic block before each use of division (numerator / denominator) and modulus (numerator % denominator).
-Pull in claims from previous blocks as described above to help you show what is needed about numerator and denominator:
+• Add a proof block before each use of division (numerator / denominator) and modulus (numerator % denominator).
+Pull in claims from previous blocks as described above to help you show the claim denominator != 0.
+If you can, avoid using division in proof block claims.

 Conditional Statements